EddieKHHo/EddieKHHo.github.io/_pages/software.md

 ## [SelfingMutAccum](https://github.com/EddieKHHo/SelfingMutAccum){:target="blank"}

-SelfingMutAccum simulates a self-fertilizing population who genomes contain a mixture of loci experiencing time constant selection and loci experiencing selection that fluctuates over time.
+SelfingMutAccum simulates a self-fertilizing population who genomes contain a mixture of loci experiencing time constant selection (C-loci) and loci experiencing selection that fluctuates over time (L-loci).
+Selection fluctuations are auto-correlated in time and can change in strength and direction.
+Data is continually outputted at as the simulation runs.

 Language: C++